-Flexibly supporting multiple resolutions is of particular interest for interworking between HDTV and Standard Definition Television (SDTV), in which case it is important for the HDTV receiver to be compatible with the SDTV product.
+Flexibly supporting multiple resolutions is of particular interest for interworking between HDTV and standard definition television (SDTV), in which case it is important for the HDTV receiver to be compatible with the SDTV product.
 Compatibility can be achieved by means of scalable coding of the HDTV source and the wasteful transmission of two independent bit streams to the HDTV and SDTV receivers can be avoided.
 Other important applications for scalable coding include video database browsing and multiresolution playback of video in multimedia environments.

-Figure 12 depicts the general philosophy of a multiscale video coding scheme.
+Fig. 12 depicts the general philosophy of a multiscale video coding scheme.
 Here two layers are provided, each layer supporting video at a different scale, i.e., a multiresolution representation can be achieved by downscaling the input video signal into a lower resolution video (downsampling spatially or temporally).
 The downscaled version is encoded into a base layer bit stream with reduced bit rate.
 The upscaled reconstructed base layer video (upsampled spatially or temporally) is used as a prediction for the coding of the original input video signal.
 The prediction error is encoded into an enhancement layer bit stream.
-If a receiver is either not capable or willing to display the full quality video, a downscaled video signal can be reconstructed by only decoding the base layer.
-It is important to notice, however, that the display of the video at highest resolution with reduced quality is also possible by only decoding the lower bit rate allocated to each layer in order to meet specific bandwidth requirements of transmission channels or storage media.
+If a receiver is either not capable or willing to display the full quality video, a downscaled video signal can be reconstructed by only decoding the base layer bit stream.
+It is important to notice, however, that the display of the video at highest resolution with reduced quality is also possible by only decoding the lower bit rate base layer.
+Thus scalable coding can be used to encode video with a suitable bit rate allocated to each layer in order to meet specific bandwidth requirements of transmission channels or storage media.
 Browsing through video data bases and transmission of video over heterogeneous networks are applications expected to benefit from this functionality.